tonykha123/Thats-Us/README.md

 ## Motivation

-The motivation behind the development of this web app is to create a platform for connect people in the local community to one another.
+The motivation behind the development of this web app is to create a platform for people in the local community to connect with one another.

 ## Project Showcase